 - There are various other benefits that come with the MasterCard UK World Elite programme – full details can be found here.

 - An increased earnings rate of 2 points for every £1 spent on the card.
 As such you’d get 1 frequent-flyer club mile for every pound spent.

 If you’re likely to spend £12,000 on the card in a calendar year, you’d be able to earn as much as 52,000 Avios points.
 This is an exceptional earning rate for a MasterCard.
-If you were then to combine this with a British Airways Premium Plus card which offers a sign-up bonus of 25,000 Avios points (26,000 Avios points if you use this link) and most importantly a 2-4-1 voucher at £10,000 of spending (also earning you 15,000 Avios points for spending £10k on the card) you’d effectively be able to earn 93,000 Avios in a calendar year.
+If you were then to combine this with a British Airways Premium Plus card which offers a sign-up bonus of 25,000 Avios points (26,000 Avios points if you use this link and scrolling down to the correct card) and most importantly a 2-4-1 voucher at £10,000 of spending (also earning you 15,000 Avios points for spending £10k on the card) you’d effectively be able to earn 93,000 Avios in a calendar year.
 Combine this with the 2-4-1 voucher to increase your redemption capability to 186,000 Avios – enough for 2 First-Class transatlantic flights!
 Read my recent BA First Class review for a step-by-step guide.

 What Could You Do About the 3% FX Fee?

 Like most credit cards, the HSBC Premier card comes with a 3% foreign exchange fee if used for spending abroad.
 You could however reduce this fee by connecting the HSBC Premier card to the Curve card – reviewed in full here.
 By loading all your credit and debit cards to the Curve app you’re able to use the Curve card and charge payments back to any of the linked cards (in this case the HSBC Premier credit card).
 The Curve card has 0% FX fees and as such is a great option if you’re travelling and would still like to earn points.